evtaccount/telegram-ogn-tracker/README.md

 - `/track_off` – disable tracking and keep addresses.
 - `/list` – show current tracked ids and state (with the Telegram name of the user who added each).
 - `/status` – show current state.
-- `/help` – show the list of available commands.

 Tracking compares only the last six characters of each callsign.
 This means you can add IDs in their short form (e.g. `FE0E4A`) and they will match beacons with